ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 <a name="mot"></a>
 # Motivations

-One year ago, I was a few months into my first full-time job, was still learning how to be a funtional human being, and was one pound shy of having an obese BMI.
+One year ago, I was a few months into my first full-time job, was still learning how to be a functional human being, and was one pound shy of having an obese BMI.
 Something needed to be done.

-So, I started tracking my calories in, calories out, and weight each day just as a way to keep track of how I was doing healthwise.
-The intial goal was just to see if lowering my net calories had any effect on my weight over time.
+So, I started tracking my calories in, calories out, and weight each day just as a way to keep track of how I was doing health wise.
+The initial goal was just to see if lowering my net calories had any effect on my weight over time.
 While this is one of the questions I was able to answer, this journey of counting calories became about a lot more in the past year.

 I wanted to talk about the biggest positives I've experienced from tracking my health as well as the biggest downsides I faced in this experience.
 Hopefully this helps you to decide whether or not health tracking is a good fit for you!